-Some analysis of netflow data was performed.
-Data showing aggregated traffic flows between GÉANT peers (GÉANT NRENs, other R&E networks, upstream commodity providers, etc.) was examined, but was concluded to have produced limited substantive results from which to determine the necessity for any short-term modifications either to the logical IP topology or to the topology of the underlying physical infrastructure.
-Further netflow analysis was therefore performed, this time between source and destination networks rather than directly peering networks.
-The purpose of the analysis was to examine aggregated flows transiting GÉANT between Internet content and service providers and GÉANT NRENs.
+Some analysis of netflow data was performed to examine aggregated flows transiting GÉANT between Internet content and service providers and GÉANT NRENs.
 This was done as part of the work to prepare for the establishment of GÉANT presence in key European Internet exchange points, which also included producing a number of documents detailing the nature of the two-phase peering trial that DANTE began in Year 2 Q2.
-One of the conclusions was that no additional GÉANT IP backbone modifications were needed in advance of the start of the trial, over and above the capacity upgrades that were already planned
+One of the conclusions was that no additional GÉANT IP backbone modifications were needed in advance of the start of the trial, over and above the capacity upgrades that were already planned.

-(these upgrades have since been reported in the "Monthly Service Summary Report" series of deliverables [DS1.3.1,20-24]).
 However, it was agreed at the time that the peer network traffic matrix should be revisited after the peering trial had been operating for a while, when its impact on the GÉANT IP backbone would be evident.
-This is one of the items that will be completed in Y3 (see Section Error!
-Reference source not found. on page Error!
-Bookmark not defined.).
+This is one of the items that will be completed in Y3.

-3.2.2 Physical Connectivity Studies
+B.2.2 Physical Connectivity Studies